-By: in Teaching and Learning, Faculty Focus
+By: Isis Artze-Vega, EdD in Teaching and Learning, Faculty Focus

-Nadine Dolby’s recent piece in the Chronicle of Higher Educationmakes a great point about teaching that often goes unspoken: “There’s no learning when nobody’s listening.”
+The title of Nadine Dolby’s recent piece in the Chronicle of Higher Educationmakes a great point about teaching that often goes unspoken: “There’s no learning when nobody’s listening.”
 It seems to me that most of us take this for granted.
 How many of us take steps to ensure our students are not only hearing the words uttered during our classes, but actually listening to them.
 Should we?
 And what might this entail?

 Dolby, an associate professor of curriculum studies at Purdue, organized a panel discussion to expose her students to “diverse perspectives on classrooms, education, and the complex relationships between teachers, parents, and children.”
 But during the event, she realized that the act of listening was nearly impossible for them.
 “Unable to talk, to tweet, to update, to text, or to otherwise refocus attention on themselves, they were left with the one activity they felt was useless: listening.”